 Welcome to the 7th of our 12 weeks of Artful Summer!

-What you might have been doing the week of July 6-13 if you had lived 40,000 years ago
+What you might have been doing this week if you had lived 40,000 years ago

 Many of the oldest Western cave paintings are found in Southern France and Northern Spain.
 It’s a “karst” (leaky limestone) region similar to Florida and The Yucatan here in North America.
 Probably the most famous, beautiful, and dramatic paintings are in the Lascaux cave.
 They’ve been dated to about 16,000 years ago.
 The paintings in the Chauvet cave have been dated to 30-32,000 years ago.
-These paintings, like all other paintings and all other known works of art, come from we humans, Homo sapiens.
+Like all works of art on earth, these paintings were made by human beings.
 There is a red stencil painting of a hand in the Maltravieso cave in Cáceres, Spain that has been dated to older than 64,000 years ago.
 While our Homo sapiens species may have existed 100,000 years ago, I haven’t heard of Homo sapiens culture before 30 or 40,000 years ago.
 The hand in the Maltravieso cave is believed to have been painted not by a human being, but by Homo neanderthalensis.

 The earliest signs of weaving are about 20,000 years old.
-But that activity didn’t exist in the shelter of a cave the way this early painting did.
+But weavings weren’t kept in the shelter of a cave the way cave painting was.
+Much could be lost to time.

-So, if you had been alive in the week of July 7-13, 40,000 years ago… well it wouldn’t be “July”.
+If you had been alive this week 40,000 years ago… well, it wouldn’t be “July”.
 Our current calendar, the Gregorian Calendar, was introduced by Pope Gregory XIII in October 1582.
 The month of “July” was named after Julius Caesar in 44 BCE.

 There wasn’t a “July” 40,000 years ago.
-But there was the astronomical event of Solstice. (the June solstice being the longest day in the northern hemisphere, or shortest day in the southern hemisphere) And it’s reasonable to imagine that early humans paid attention to such things.
+But there was the astronomical event of Solstice.
+It’s reasonable to imagine that early humans paid attention to such things.

 Photography is the combination of that 150-or-so-year-old film, with the camera.
 The camera is much older than film.
 The camera is over 1,000 years old.
 But for most of that thousand years, it was a dark box that you looked in to see the world.
 If you ever saw the 2003 Colin Firth-Scarlett Johansson film Girl with a Pearl Earring, you might recall a scene where workers bring a Camera Obscura into Vermeer’s studio.
 She asks him if the box tells him what to paint, and he says, “it helps.”

-A college student can, of course, be any age.
-But I think most of you are somewhere in your early 20’s.
-More or less.
-As you’ve made your way through college, maybe had some jobs, and started or thought about starting your career, you may have encountered a bit of attitude somewhere along the way that you are young, and naive, and not worth much.
+As you’ve made your way through college, maybe had some jobs, and thought about your career, you may have encountered a bit of attitude from peeps in authority.
+All that “you are young, inexperienced, naive, and not worth much” stuff.

-Maybe every person, every thing, and every Art Movement that was ever young has been accused of not being worth much.
-Back when Painting kind of was art, it wasn’t eager to allow any other media in the club.
+It turns out, this doesn’t just happen to people, it also happens to Art Movements.
+Back when Painting was most of what art was, painting wasn’t eager to allow new media in the club.
 When photography arrived on the scene people said it wasn’t art.

 Perhaps to prove that it was art, or for other creative reasons, early photographers often explored “painterly techniques” that sought to impart attributes associated with painting in their photographs.

-I think photography really exploded on the scene, and in it’s own right, later, when people like Ansel Adams and Edward Weston, founded Group f64 in the San Francisco Bay Area about 90 years ago.
-Of all those painterly effects, they sort of said,
+I think photography really exploded in its own right when people like Ansel Adams and Edward Weston founded Group f64 in the San Francisco Bay Area about 90 years ago.
+Of all those painterly effects they sort of said,

 f-that, we don’t want to be painting!
 We want Photography to be Photography!